-If we provide an education that...
+KS Maui provides an education that...

-- Is grounded in Hawaiian culture and identity through E Ola!
-And is personalized to the needs of each keiki - Is grounded in strong pilina and supportive structures - Personalizes learning with increased choices and opportunities that advance our learners' individual aspirations
+- Is grounded in Hawaiian culture and identity through E Ola! and centered on the needs of our keiki and 'ohana - Is guided by strong pilina and supportive structures - Personalizes learning with increased choices and opportunities that advance our learners' individual aspirations

-Then our haumāna will...
+So our haumāna will...